matplotlib/matplotblog/content/posts/warming-stripes/index.md

 the global average or for your region as colored bars from blue to red for the last 170 years, available at [#ShowYourStripes](https://showyourstripes.info).

 The stripes have since become the logo of the [Scientists for Future](https://scientistsforfuture.org).
-Here is how you can recreate this yourself using matplotlib.
+Here is how you can recreate this yourself using Matplotlib.

 We are going to use the [HadCRUT4](https://www.metoffice.gov.uk/hadobs/hadcrut4/index.html) dataset, published by the Met Office.
 It uses combined sea and land surface temperatures.